Top 10 Best Logo Books for Logo Designers in 2018

 In Logo Life, you can read the short histories of the Apple logo and 99 other famous logos for world-famous brands.
 Seeing all the little steps and great leaps in the visual evolution of these logos, as well as some of their most iconic uses in brand advertising.
 100 Famous Logos is a great book full of visual details and facts worth knowing about the evolution of many of the world’s greatest logos.”

-At a reasonable €24 from the publisher, I would recommend this as a solid addition to every logo designer and graphic designers library.
+At a reasonable €24 from the publisher, I would recommend this as a solid book for a logo designer and graphic designers library.

-If you buy all of them, you’ve made an excellent start to a solid logo book library!
+If you buy all of these top logo books, you’ve made an excellent start to a solid design library!

 With the above selection, I think there’s a good balance of education and inspiration – getting the right balance is an important facet of growing your skills.